tiayyba/CYT180_Lab1/README.md

 Write a function that:

-* Accepts two numbers
+* Accepts two numbers.
-* Returns their average
+* Returns their average.

-Then:
+* Call the function with integers.

-* Call the function with integers
+* Call the function with decimal values.
-* Call the function with decimal values
+* Add a Markdown cell explaining **what you learned about function parameters and data types**.

-Add a Markdown cell explaining **what you learned about function parameters and data types**.
+* Take a screenshot and include it in the PDF under Task 8.

 ---